Matmul (Single Core)

 Conclusion

 Those are the additional steps for getting matmul_single_core operations up and running on the compute engine.
-To see a more complicated example using as many cores as possible, please refer to please refer to the Matmul multi-core example.
+To see a more complicated example using as many cores as possible, please refer to the Matmul multi-core example.